-Important: Never remove the bolster/drum or breech plug from the barrel.
+Important: Never remove the bolster/drum or breech from the barrel.
 They have been installed at the factory such that they interlock with each other for maximum lockup strength.
 The removal or alteration of these key parts will compromise the performance of your gun, void your warranty, and can create an unsafe situation.

-- 1. Remove the nipple and clean-out screw from the bolster/drum of a percussion gun or the touch hole liner from a flintlock. - 2.
-Wrap a cleaning patch around a loading jag attached to a ramrod. - 3.
-Pump warm soapy water or a black powder solvent down the muzzle and out the hole(s) in the breech end of the gun. - 4.
+- 1. Remove the nipple of a percussion gun or the touch hole liner from a flintlock. - 2.
+Wrap a cleaning patch around a loading jag attached to a ramrod. - Pump warm soapy water or a black powder solvent down the muzzle and out the hole(s) in the breech end of the gun. - 4.
 Insert a pipe cleaner into the bolster/drum fire channel to help remove any residue. - 5.
 Rinse and dry barrel.

-DETAILED CLEANING & DISASSEMBLY PROCEDURE
+DETAILED CLEANING & DISASSEMBLY/REASSEMBLY PROCEDURE